ellman12/Graphical-Backup-Program/README.md

 * Easy-to-use GUI: No crappy command line "interface" here!
 * Ability to backup files now
 * Easily switch between 2 different backup locations (or do 2 backups at the same time)
-* Ability to back up only common items that frequently change: mark items as conmon or uncommon.
+* Ability to back up only common items that frequently change: mark items as common or uncommon.
 E.g., a video game save file would change often, but a ROM file wouldn't.
 * GBP's log/output is a lot better than FC's
-* GBP performs signicicantly faster than FC, even when copying large folders (just be warned, if you throw large folders at GBP, it will massively slow down your PC and GBP will act like it is frozen, but it's not.
+* GBP performs significantly faster than FC, even when copying large folders (just be warned, if you throw large folders at GBP, it will massively slow down your PC and GBP will act like it is frozen, but it's not.
 Just be patient.)

 GBP icon from [Google Material Icons](https://fonts.google.com/icons?selected=Material%20Icons%20Outlined%3Afolder_open)